 In an era where technology is no longer optional, the gaming and casino sector has eagerly embraced the digital revolution.
 However, with great innovation comes great responsibility, particularly in the realm of cybersecurity.
-The recent cyber incidents at some of the world's leading casino and hotel chains raises fresh concerns throughout the industry about protection of enterprise and client data alike.
-The losses in these recent incidents is anticipated at over $115 million.
+Recent cyber incidents at some of the world's leading casino and hotel chains raise fresh concerns throughout the industry about the protection of enterprise and client data alike.

 Because of the volume of both revenue and available customer data, the Gaming Industry faces a variety of challenges to their data security, including: